aaditya/sbrw-server/README.md

 ## Installation and Running

-### npm

 > npm i (to install the dependencies)

 > npm start

-## yarn

-> yarn install

-> yarn run start

 ## What's working

-> Currently, the game is just starting up, everything is based on static data so need to change that.

-> Game boots.
+> Nothing works.

 ## To Do

-> Add persona support and parsing.

-> Create dynamic APIs.
+> Create basic file structure.

-> Figure out other APIs.
+> Setup all the APIs.

-> Secure the APIs.
+> Setup all the XML outputs.

-> Develop the UDP server ?
+> Track UDP packets.